Germany rejects fans' early return to soccer stadiums | DW | 10.08.2020

 The Bundesliga was the world's first major football league to return to play after a two-month shutdown beacuse of COVID-19, however fans have not been allowed back into stadiums.

-Bayern's state premier Markus Soeder said he cannot imagine fans returning to Bundesliga stadiums from September, as had earlier been hoped.
+Bavaria's state premier, Markus Söder, said he cannot imagine fans returning to Bundesliga stadiums from September, as had earlier been hoped.

-"I was very much in favour of the start of games without fans and it went very well.
-But I'm extremely sceptical about stadiums being full at the start of the Bundesliga season.
-I can't imagine it at the moment," Soeder told reporters in Nuremberg.
+"I was very much in favor of the start of games without fans and it went very well.
+But I'm extremely skeptical about stadiums being full at the start of the Bundesliga season.
+I can't imagine it at the moment," Söder told reporters in Nuremberg.

 Read more: Bundesliga issues guidelines for return of fans, Health Ministry warns of 'great risk'